jasonmit/ember-routermap-inject-service/README.md

 Enables being able to lookup services from within the Router.map callback.

-This is useful for conditionally registering routes or localizing paths.
+This is useful for conditionally registering routes or localizing paths based upon state known at app boot time.

 This serves as a monkey patch for: https://github.com/emberjs/ember.js/issues/13840